Welcome to Middle & North Andaman

 But there’s a negative side to riding the ATR: the road cuts through the homeland of the Jarawa and has brought the tribe into incessant contact with the outside world.
 Modern India and tribal life do not seem able to coexist – every time Jarawa and settlers interact, misunderstandings have led to friction, confusion and, at worst, violent attacks and death.
-Indian anthropologists and indigenous rights groups like Survival International have called for the ATR to be closed; its status continues to be under review at time of writing.
+Indian anthropologists and indigenous rights groups such as Survival International have called for the ATR to be closed; its status continues to be under review.
 At present, vehicles are permitted to travel only in convoys at set times from 6am to 3pm.
-Photography is strictly prohibited, as is stopping or any other interaction with the Jarawa people - who are becoming increasingly reliant on handouts from passing traffic.
+Photography is strictly prohibited, as is stopping or any other interaction with the Jarawa people who are becoming increasingly reliant on handouts from passing traffic.